hexatic-tech/owasp-top-10-llm-checker/README.md

 1. The app creates `payloads/` and `reports/` on startup if they are missing.
 2. It creates default payload files if any are missing.
 3. You enter the target website URL.
+Optionally, check one or more categories in the sidebar to test only those; leave them all unchecked to run the full OWASP LLM Top 10.
 4. The app validates the URL.
 5. You must confirm: "I confirm I own or have permission to test this target."
 6. The app checks whether the target website is reachable.
 7. If the website check passes, the crawler scans same-site pages looking for chatbot-style forms, textareas, or message inputs.
 8. If static crawling cannot see the bot because it is rendered by JavaScript, the app uses browser automation to find a visible prompt box.
-9. If a bot input is found, the scanner runs every payload inside `LLM01` one by one, then every payload inside `LLM02`, and continues category by category until `LLM10`.
+9. If a bot input is found, the scanner runs the payloads for each selected category one by one, category by category — or all ten categories from `LLM01` to `LLM10` when none are selected.
 10. If no bot input is found, the scanner marks the OWASP LLM tests as `ERROR` / not evaluated instead of testing normal website HTML.
 11. It waits 2 seconds between tests and keeps the GUI responsive by running the asyncio/httpx scanner in a worker thread.
+While the scan runs, the Start button shows a "Running" spinner; press Stop Test to halt the scan promptly.
-12. After each payload completes, the OWASP list updates with the result.
-A checked box means that test passed safely.
+12. After each payload completes, the sidebar row is color-coded by the category verdict: green = all passed, red = all failed, orange = mixed results or could not be evaluated.
+The checkboxes select which categories to run (leave them all unchecked to run every category); they are not result indicators.
 13. When the scan completes, reports are saved automatically and an HTML report is also saved to your `Downloads` folder.
 14. The app shows an OWASP security score such as `7/10 secure`, where only `PASS` counts as secure.